Problem

 ---|---|---|---|

-LDAP | TCP | 389 | Lightweight Directory Access Protocol (LDAP), used by Active Directory, Active Directory Connector, and the Microsoft Exchange Server 5.5 directory. |
+LDAP | TCP | 389 | Standard LDAP (Lightweight Directory Access Protocol), used by Active Directory, Active Directory Connector, and the Microsoft Exchange Server 5.5 directory.
+Used for directory lookups and replication.
+Essential for Exchange to query user/mailbox information. |

-TCP | 379 | The Site Replication Service (SRS) uses TCP port 379. | |
+TCP | 379 | The Site Replication Service (SRS) uses TCP port 379.
+Used for replicating data in mixed environments with Exchange | |

 TCP | 390 | While not a standard LDAP port, TCP port 390 is the recommended alternate port to configure the Exchange Server 5.5 LDAP protocol when Exchange Server 5.5 is running on a Microsoft Windows Active Directory domain controller. | |

 TCP | 3268 | Global catalog.
 The Windows Active Directory global catalog (which is really a domain controller "role") listens on TCP port 3268.
-When you are troubleshooting issues that may be related to a global catalog, connect to port 3268 in LDP. | |
+The Global Catalog allows querying across multiple domains within the forest and is crucial for Outlook address book lookups.
+When you are troubleshooting issues that may be related to a global catalog, connect to port 3268 in LDAP. | |

 LDAP/SSL | TCP | 636 | LDAP over Secure Sockets Layer (SSL).
-When SSL is enabled, LDAP data that is transmitted and received is encrypted. |
+When SSL is enabled, LDAP data that is transmitted and received is encrypted.
+Typically required for secure directory access in compliance-oriented environments. |

 TCP | 3269 | Global catalog over SSL.
 Applications that connect to TCP port 3269 of a global catalog server can transmit and receive SSL encrypted data.
 To configure a global catalog to support SSL, you must install a Computer certificate on the global catalog. | |